 Personal Travel (Staff, Patient and Visitor)

-Whilst electric vehicles are part of the solution, they cannot resolve the problems of congestion, fine particulate matter air pollution, and the impact of sedentary lifestyles on us all.
+Electric vehicles are part of the solution, but they don't solve the problems of congestion, fine particulate matter air pollution and the impact of sedentary lifestyles on us all.
 Every unnecessary trip we make by private motor vehicle also makes it harder for others to use more sustainable modes of travel.

-Particularly for short trips, it's vital that we create easier opportunities for walking, cycling and the use of public transport.
+Particularly for short trips, we must create easier opportunities for walking, cycling and the use of public transport.

 What we've done